Geely Boyue: Boyue Pro / Azkarra (2019, NL-3B)

-Boyue X (2021 facelift)
+Boyue X (2021)

-The Geely Boyue X was unveiled at the 2021 Chengdu Auto Show as an updated version of the Boyue Pro introduced over two years ago.
-The Boyue X is equipped with the same powertrain as the Boyue Pro while the front and rear end received redesigns as the first model introduced with Geely’s Vision Starburst design language.
+The Boyue X was unveiled at the 2021 Chengdu Auto Show as an updated version of the Boyue Pro introduced over two years ago.
+The Boyue X is equipped with the same powertrain as the Boyue Pro while the front and rear end received redesigns as the first model introduced with Geely's Vision Starburst design language.
 In October 2021, Geely launched the Boyue X in China with two engine options and a substantial amount of kit.

+2021 Asian Games Edition

+Despite the introduction of the Boyue Pro in 2019 and the Boyue X in 2021 replacing the Pro, a special edition of the original Boyue remains to be available on the market as the Asian Games Edition as of 2021.

+2022 facelift

+In April 2022, the original Boyue received a facelift for the 2022 model year featuring the same front fascia as the Boyue Pro with an updated vertical slotted grille insert and updated interior while the rear end remains to be the same as the previous version.
+The 2022 model year Boyue was sold alongside the Boyue X from the end of April 2022.

 Farizon FX

-The Geely Farizon FX is a 4-door pickup truck based on the Boyue Pro sold from 2020.
-It features a monocoque design similar to the Hyundai Santa Cruz instead of a traditional ladder frame layout like most pickup trucks.
-It is powered by the same 1.8 litre turbo engine for the Boyue Pro.
+The Farizon FX is a 4-door pickup truck based on the Boyue Pro sold from 2020.
+It features a monocoque design instead of a traditional ladder frame layout like most pickup trucks.
+It is powered by the same 1.8-litre turbo engine for the Boyue Pro.
 The truck is claimed to be the first car-based truck in China.

-The design retains the Boyue Pro's front fascia except the Expanding Cosmos grille.
+The design of the Farizon FX retains the Boyue Pro's front fascia except the Expanding Cosmos grille.
 The rear is replaced by a truck bed with an integrated sport bar, wood flooring and a tonneau cover.
 The interior is largely different from its counterpart, as it has a larger centre console and a slightly different dashboard layout.

+Third generation (FX11; 2022)

+In August 2022, Geely introduced the Boyue L, a larger vehicle within the Boyue lineup.

+In January 2023, a smaller model called the Boyue Cool followed.

+In June 2024, following the discontinuation of the first-generation Boyue in the Chinese market, the Boyue Cool was renamed back to Boyue.